petrybr/bulkcall/README.md

 file endpoints.csv with the Endpoint name, ip address to access, and if it is to connect or not endpoints.csv headers: Nome,ip,conectar

+Nome = name of endpoint
+ip = ip address of endpoint
+conectar = "sim" if it is to connect to this endpoint

 Need to have an user at the endpoints with proper roles